kframework/X86-64-semantics/docs/meeting-minutes.md

       - %254 = extractvalue { i64, i1 } %uadd, 0
       - tail call x86_64_sysvcc void @sub_0(%struct.regs* %0)
     - The above instructions are tacked to get the above mentioned data flow values Generated in each bb with the start value of rsp/rbp assumed as 0.
-      - Gen[bb]::ACTUAL_ESP: Actual displacement of esp across the bb with value of rsp/rbp assumed as 0.
+      - Gen[bb]::actual_esp: Actual displacement of esp across the bb with value of rsp/rbp assumed as 0.
-      - Gen[bb]::MAX_DISP_ESP: max of the offsets of all the instructions within bb.
+      - Gen[bb]::max_disp_esp: max of the offsets of all the instructions within bb.

   - global dfa
     - meet operator: for any pair of predecessor blocks PB1 and PB2 of a basic block bb,
     ```